 The Craft starts as a High School sweet film but turns out to be a dark witch film, well-written and full of suspense.
 The movie was a box office success and to this day it has a profit of $ 55.6 million with a budget of $ 15 million.

 6. Kiki’s Delivery Service (1989)

-This movie is populated with exceptional female characters.
-They serve as an example for Kiki how to find a place in the world without letting the universe push you into familiar patterns.
+This movie is populated with exceptionally cute anime characters.
+They serve as an example for Kiki on how to find a place in the world without letting the universe push you into familiar patterns.